outscale/exercising-k8s-the-hardway/README.md

 Note that this project only follow the tutorial and has a number limitation like:
 - Services IPs are only available on worker nodes
-- Load Balancer services are not available (no CCM)
 - No Ingress Controller installed
 - Storage management is not availabled (no CSI)